LTE Configuration with Quota Control in PCRF

 A customer is an owner of accounts.
 Customer contact information is used for distributing account usage information, Internet access statistics, invoices, etc. You usually need to create one customer per each retail prepaid ZTE user.

-· Customer ID – Specify a short name for the customer; this will be used on the web interface.
+· Name – Type a short name for the customer object; this will be used on the web interface.

-· Balance Control – Choose Prepaid in this field.
+· Balance control - Select Prepaid in this field.

-· Currency – Select the currency in which this customer will be billed.
+· Currency – Choose the currency in which this customer will be billed.

 You need to create an account for each device that has a unique SIM card.

-· Account ID – The ID which will be used to authorize a subscriber for Internet access.
-Type in the user’s mobile number or select it from the DID inventory clicking on the Account ID link.
+· ID – The ID to be used to authorize Internet access.
+Type in the user’s mobile number.

-· IMSI – Click the IMSI link and provision a SIM card to this account from the SIM card inventory.
+· IMSI – Click on the IMSI icon and select one of the available SIM cards from the SIM Card Inventory dialog box.